 - NIGERIA: The country has been experiencing political instability and war with terrorists for the last 13 years.
 There have been many killings, most of which happen in Northern Nigeria, but which are spreading within the nation.
 Pray for God’s grace to Nigeria, for the smooth transition of political power during the next elections and for a president who can wisely subdue the terrorists.
 Also pray for the theological colleges in Nigeria, that they continue working towards resourcing the church.

 - ALGERIA: Please pray for all the local churches that have been shut down in Algeria, not because of the pandemic, but due to the increasing governmental pressures on the Algerian Church.

 - ETHIOPIA: Please pray for God’s intervention in the war that is still going on in the northern part of Ethiopia, causing displacement, hunger, loss, and destruction.
 Pray for the voiceless Amhara, Agaw, and Orthodox Christians, who are still fleeing war and killings in the Oromia and Benshangul Gumuz regions, and particularly in the Metekel region.
-Pray for civilians impacted by the current war in Ethiopia and for the upcoming election on June 5 – for peaceful transition, and for the opposition leaders who are imprisoned.
 And pray for the 13 female and 4 male Dembi Dollo university students who were abducted a year ago.
 Their whereabouts remains unknown.
-Scholar Leaders

-Pray for our persecuted brothers and sisters around the world, that they would remain steadfast in their faith and committed to being salt and light where God has p
+- Pray for our persecuted brothers and sisters around the world, that they would remain steadfast in their faith and committed to being salt and light where God has placed them.